-On a personal note, both my boys ate every 2 hours during the day for several months.
-They were both exclusively breast fed and since breast milk digests in 1 to 3 hours, this made sense to me.
+Both my boys ate every 2 hours during the day for several months.
+They were both exclusively breastfed and since breast milk digests in 1 to 3 hours, this made sense to me.
 They simply became too hungry to wait any longer than that and my view is why should they?
 It’s not like they can go in the pantry and get their own food and don’t I eat when I’m hungry most of the time?
 Because I worked and pumped I know the size bottles each of my sons took in.
 My eldest son never took bottles bigger than 4 ounces of breast milk, either, while my younger son ate up to 5 1/2 (he was a chunk at 6 months!).

-Side note: I would not categorize myself as an “attachment parenting” mom (though both my boys do have a healthy attachment to me and my husband), mostly since my view about cry it out is not that it is absent parenting in all cases, but I do believe in letting a baby guide you in the feeding department that might build healthier eating habits when they are an adult.
-The trick is to make sure you offer enough healthy food as options.
+I would not categorize myself as an “attachment parenting” mom (though both my boys do have a healthy attachment to me and my husband).
+My view about cry it out is not that it is absent parenting in all cases.
+I do believe in letting a baby guide you in the feeding department that might build healthier eating habits when they are an adult.
+The trick is to make sure you offer enough healthy foods as options.

-My eldest son snacked a lot, too, taking 2 ounces here and then another 2 ounces an hour later (or nursing one side and then the other an hour later) and the snacking was a bit hard to handle, sometimes, but he was only eating at night twice at 4 months and once by 7 months, on his own.
-To this day, my older son (now 3 1/2) eats rather often and gets cranky when he’s hungry.
-His afternoon snack is close to the size of a whole meal.
-My younger son (17 months now) snacks a lot less than his older brother.
-So, in general, I try to accept that they are just different, but neither could go too long without eating when they were very young.
-I am honestly not sure how people wait 3 hours to feed because my sons would cry so hard, but I also attribute that to their intensity.
+My eldest son snacked a lot, too, taking 2 ounces and then another 2 ounces an hour later (or nursing one side and then the other an hour later).
+The snacking was a bit hard to handle, sometimes, but he was only eating at night twice at 4 months and once by 7 months, all on his own.
+My older son continued to eat rather often and got cranky when he was hungry.
+His afternoon snacks were close to the size of a whole meal.
+My younger son snacked a lot less than his older brother.
+In general, I try to accept that they are just different, but neither could go too long without eating when they were very young.
+I am honestly not sure how people wait 3 hours to feed because my guys would cry so hard.
+But I also attribute that to their intensity.